 Mathematics and Financial Economics BSc (Hons)

-Use mathematical modelling to explore the exciting and diverse subject of economics but with a specific focus on the financial side of it
+Use mathematical modelling and application-driven maths to explore the exciting and diverse subject of economics but with a specific focus on the financial side of it

 Mathematical models inform decisions in industry, government, and within economics.
 Our course combines both pure and application-driven mathematics.
 By the time you finish your degree, you will be able to use maths to solve practical problems.